Greater Indonesia: World War II

-However, on 15 August 1945 Emperor Hirohito declared the surrender of Japanese Empire through radio broadcast.
-Promptly, Sukarno and Hatta Proclamation of Indonesian Independence on 17 August 1945.
+However, on 15 August 1945 Emperor Hirohito declared the surrender of the Empire of Japan through radio broadcast.
+Promptly, Sukarno and Hatta declared Indonesian independence on 17 August 1945.
 After Indonesia proclaimed its independence, the Kesatuan Melayu Muda (KMM) was disappointed that Malaya was not included as part of Indonesia and they demanded its promise to Sukarno and other Indonesian leaders according to the discussion in Taiping, Perak.

 However, because the situation was not safe, Sukarno and Hatta decided to postpone the Malaya unification talks.
 Ibrahim Yacoob was asked by Sukarno not to return to Malaya for a while, given the situation in Malaya was chaotic and the British army had already landed there to reoccupy the colony.

 Accused as a collaborator, on 19 August Ibrahim Yaacob flew in Japanese military aeroplane to Jakarta.
 Yaacob sought refuge in Jakarta with his wife Mariatun Haji Siraj, his in-law Onan Haji Siraj and Hassan Manan.
 Ibrahim Yaacob that fought for the unity of Malay Peninsula into Indonesia then resides in Jakarta until his death in 1979.

 With the surrender of Japan in August 1945, former Kesatuan Melayu Muda cadres formed the nucleus of the emerging political movements like the Malay Nationalist Party, Angkatan Pemuda Insaf, and Angkatan Wanita Sedar.
 With the fall of Japanese power in August 1945, and its key advocates are accused as traitors and Japanese collaborators in Malaya, the ideas of the union between the peninsula with Indonesia were faded and almost forgotten in Malay peninsula.

 On the other hand, after the Proclamation of Indonesian Independence, through diplomacy during the Indonesian National Revolution between 1945 and 1949, the Republic of Indonesia finally gained independence from the Netherlands during Dutch–Indonesian Round Table Conference in 1949.
 While across the straits, after Japanese occupation, the Malay Peninsula returned to British control.